piyush-doke/image-caption-generator/README.md

 Show Training Example | Displays some sample images and their captions (from training set).
 Prepare Data for Training and Prediction | Preprocesses data for training and making predictions.
 Also defines utility functions required for batch training.
 Define Decoder | Defines the decoder architecture required for training and making predictions.
-Load Pre-Trained Weights | Loads pre-trained weights for the decoder architecture.
+Load Pre-Trained Decoder Weights | Loads pre-trained weights for the decoder architecture.
 Define Encoder | Defines the encoder architecture required for making predictions.
 Prediction Loop | Defines the prediction function.
 Make Prediction | Applies the model on images (from validation set) to predict their captions.